 For some companies, the pandemic increased hiring in Salt Lake City, as they saw unprecedented demand.
 Startups in the fields of telemedicine, like the startup Doxy.me, saw a 1,000-fold increase in demand for employees in the Salt Lake City area as of recently.
 Salt Lake City remains full of positive transformation during these uncertain times, as startups are keeping employees on with new skills and inviting other companies to check out the city.

 With an active pipeline of talent, and a tradition of investing in startups, Salt Lake City remains a new giant in the booming tech sector.
 Even as some cities see some of the economic downfalls during this time, this bustling city in Utah continues to see companies grow and employees embrace challenges with new skills.
-Overall, Salt Lake City is a little-known tech-giant gem that is no longer being hidden and soon, companies will start taking note of this undiscovered, mountain surrounded treasure.
+Overall, Silicon Slopes is a little-known tech-giant gem that is no longer being hidden and soon, companies will start taking note of this undiscovered, mountain surrounded treasure.

 At One America Works, we are future-focused on how to connect the dots in the national economy for growth companies, thriving cities, and individuals looking for their next opportunity.
 Connect with us if you need help working through what the future of work means for you!